top of page

 alt=""

-Play math learning games throughout summer
+Encourage your kids to play math learning games throughout the summer

 Game screenshot asking where to find 3/10 on a number line from 0 to 1

-Estimate ships' positions on a number line.
+This math game asks kids to estimate ships' positions on a number line.

 Battleship Numberline